 Diamond drilling assay data is used for mineral resource estimation.
 Drilling is performed by drilling contractor OY KATI AB and supervised by Boliden personnel.
-The current practice is to measure all diamond drillholes for deviation with Gyro. in 2018 has both SPT Gyromasterand Reflex Gyro been used by the drilling contractor.
+The current practice is to measure all diamond drillholes for deviation with Gyro. during 2020 has SPT Gyromaster been used by the drilling contractor.

-3.7.2 Sampling, analyses, QAQC, and modelling of in-data
+Sampling, analyses, QAQC, and modelling of in-data 3.7.2